v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 30. In the **Permission Levels** window, in the menu bar at the top of the page, select **Add a Permission Level.**

 31. You want to create a permission level for your team’s web specialists who will be designing SharePoint sites upon request.
-They need to be assigned permission levels that provide complete editing and administrative capabilities.
+Adatum's CTO wants them to be assigned permission levels that provide complete editing and administrative capabilities.
 In the window that appears, enter the following information:

 	- Name: **Designer**